Juniper/libslax/doc/notes.rst

 - The :ref:`decimal-format <decimal-format>` statement defines details about the formatting of numbers.

-- The :ref:`element <element>` statement creates an element, giving a name and contents for that element.
+- The :ref:`element <elements>` statement creates an element, giving a name and contents for that element.
 This is used when the element name is not static::